The Complexity of Approximating Bounded-Degree Boolean \sharp CSP: Simulating equality

-\revertcounter{count:proj-eq} \begin{lemma} Let $R\in\Bool^r\!$.
-If $\Req\pppleq R$, $\Rneq\pppleq R$ or $\Rimp\pppleq R$, then $R$ 3-simulates equality. \end{lemma} \begin{proof} For each $k\geq 2$, we show how to 3-simulate $\Reqk$.
-We may assume without loss of generality that the ppp-definition of $\Req$, $\Rneq$ or $\Rimp$ from $R$ involves applying the identity permutation to the columns, pinning columns 3 to $3+p-1$ inclusive to zero, pinning columns $3+p$ to $3+p+q-1$ inclusive to one (that is, pinning $p\geq 0$ columns to zero and $q\geq 0$ to one) and then projecting away all but the first two columns.
+\begin{proof}[Proof of Lemma~\ref{lemma:proj-eq}] For each $k\geq 2$, we show how to 3-simulate $\Reqk$.
+We may assume without loss of generality that the ppp~definition of $\Req$, $\Rneq$ or $\Rimp$ from $R$ involves applying the identity permutation to the columns, pinning columns 3 to $3+p-1$ inclusive to zero, pinning columns $3+p$ to $3+p+q-1$ inclusive to one (that is, pinning $p\geq 0$ columns to zero and $q\geq 0$ to one) and then projecting away all but the first two columns.